yandexdataschool/Practical_RL/_under_construction/week4_approx_rl/README.md

 ## Practice

-< legacy >
-From now on, we have two tracks, theano and tensorflow.
-We'll also add pytorch support soon.

-You can choose whichever track you want, but unless you're expertly familiar with your framework, we recommend you to start by completing the task in lasagne and only then reproduce your solution in your chosen framework.
+From now on, we have two tracks, for pytorch and tensorflow.
+However, pytorch track is somewhat better supported by the course team.
+You can choose whichever track you want, but unless you're expertly familiar with your framework, we recommend you to start by completing the task in pytorch and only then reproduce your solution in your chosen framework.

-< relevant >
-Pytorch is supported best now for this task.

 Begin with `seminar_<framework>.ipynb` and then proceed with `homework_<framework>.ipynb`.

 __Note: you're not required to submit assignments in all three frameworks.
 Pick one and go with it.
 Maybe switch it occasionally if you want more challenge. __